 Price: While the device cost the same as the OnePlus 5; many users didn’t like the price hike from the OnePlus 3.
 But I think the features and the top-notch specs to justify the price of the smartphone.
 After all, it’s a flagship.

 3.5 mm Audio Jack: Hardly any flagship opts for an old 3.5 mm jack.
 But OnePlus 5T breaks the tradition and includes the 3.5 mm jack.

 Camera: Yes, some people loved the telephoto lens and aren’t ready to sacrifice it in exchange for low light photography.
-Moreover, I do not like the fact that OnePlus 5T don’t have 240 FPS slow motion feature which is very common in flagship devices.
-The best that the OnePlus 5 can do in terms of slow motion is 120 FPS at 720p and 60 FPS at 1080p which is disappointing.
+Moreover, I do not like the fact that OnePlus 5T doesn’t have 240 FPS slow motion feature which is very common in flagship devices.
+The best that the OnePlus 5 can do in terms of slow-motion is 120 FPS at 720p and 60 FPS at 1080p which is disappointing.

 Optical image stabilisation– The OnePlus 5 doesn’t have an OIS module to assist its camera against bumps and shakes.
 Even the OnePlus 3 had it.
 Fortunately, a new 4k EIS was introduced in the OnePlus 5 later which looked fantastic.

-Battery: The 3300 mAh battery surprisingly provided good backup 3300 mAh battery.
+Battery: The 3300 mAh battery surprisingly provided good backup.
 But with the OnePlus 5T display upgradations OnePlus could have opted for a 4,000 mAH battery.
-But it has the dash charge support which promises a day’s power in half an hour.
+But it has the dash charge support which promises a day’s power in half an hour of charge.

 No Expandable Memory: Like its predecessor, the OnePlus 5T has no memory expandable options and we are stuck with the given 64/128 GB internal storage.